Last updated: June 2023

 - revise and expand the process-based definition for 'gene technology' to capture all methods for genetic modification other than conventional breeding; and

-FSANZ will continue to engage with key stakeholders throughout the proposal process, including by undertaking a second public consultation in 2022.
+FSANZ will continue to engage with key stakeholders throughout the proposal process, including by undertaking a second public consultation in late 2023.

 We will continue to update our website with further information as this work progresses.